 (6) To support academic integrity principles, all students are required to complete an Academic Integrity Module (AIM) within the first year of enrolment in a program.
-Where a specific Academic Integrity Module (AIM) is not available within a Faculty, this requirement may be fulfilled by completion of the online academic integrity tutorial available in the University Library.
+Where a specific Academic Integrity Module (AIM) is not available within a College, this requirement may be fulfilled by completion of the online academic integrity tutorial available in the University Library.

 (7) The University may impose serious measures on students who are found to have breached this policy.